 Viewing a Data Snapshot

 Any data snapshot that you have personally uploaded will remain persistently available from the Files page of your Personal Space.
-Access to view a data snapshot in the Altium 365 Platform Interface's integrated Viewer – which opens in a separate browser tab – can be made by selecting the data snapshot of interest, clicking the button within its tile, then choosing the Open command from the associated menu.
+Access to view a data snapshot in the Altium 365 Platform Interface's Web Viewer – which opens in a separate browser tab – can be made by selecting the data snapshot of interest, clicking the button within its tile, then choosing the Open command from the associated menu.
 Alternatively, double-click directly on the tile (or click on the name of the upload).

 Accessing the data snapshot from your Personal Space (only when you were the one to have uploaded it).